amnfar/FL_project/data/readme.txt

 *******

-Folder named "chromatin_state_data" contains results for robustness analysis of mutation block-gene associations by evaluating seven chromatin states.
+Folder named "Results of three tests (327,758, and 959 genes) on 7 chromatin states" contains results for robustness analysis of mutation block-gene associations by evaluating seven chromatin states.